 Then cover with foil and bake for 30 minutes.
 Remove the foil, give everything a stir and bake another 15-20 minutes, until liquids are mostly absorbed and potatoes are cooked.

-Can you make this vegan casserole in advance?
+Can you prepare in advance?

 Yes!
 That’s one of the best parts.
-You may fully make the enchilada sauce and and chop your veggies and store overnight in the refrigerator if you’re working ahead.
+You may fully make the enchilada sauce and and chop up your veggies and store overnight in the refrigerator if you’re working ahead.

-Right before cooking, combine everything in your baking dish and bake.
 I don’t suggest fully preparing everything in the casserole dish with the liquids too far in advance.
 So just keep the liquids separate until ready to bake.

 How long does it keep?